llvm/llvm-project/llvm/docs/CommandGuide/llvm-mc.rst

 DESCRIPTION
 -----------

-The :program:`llvm-mc` command takes as input assembly code for a specified architecture and generates as output an object file or executable for a specified architecture.
+The :program:`llvm-mc` command takes assembly code for a specified architecture as input and generates an object file or executable.

-:program:`llvm-mc` provides a powerful tool for working with machine code, such as encoding of instructions and displaying their internal representations, disassembling strings to bytes, etc.
+:program:`llvm-mc` provides a set of tools for working with machine code, such as encoding instructions and displaying internal representations, disassembling strings to bytes, etc.

 The choice of architecture for the output assembly code is automatically